DavidDworetzky/Geist/README.md

 # Core Architecture

-The Platz Architecture consists of three main components: a world model, a task creation model, and an execution-based  model.
+The Geist Architecture consists of three main components: a world model, a task creation model, and an execution-based  model.
 The diagram below illustrates the architecture and relationships between these components.

 ```mermaid
 flowchart LR